Thailand Adventure West Coast (Nov - Apr)

 Day 15 - Bangkok Today you have a free day; you might want to consider doing an optional Urban Adventure.
 Or simply relax with a Thai massage and a bowl of pad thai.
 As this is a combination trip, your group leader and the composition of your group may change at this location.
 There will be a group meeting to discuss the next stage of your itinerary and you're welcome to attend, as this is a great chance to meet your new fellow travellers.

 Day 16 - Bangkok You’ll start today with a visit to Wat Arun – Temple of the Dawn.
-Named after the Indian God of Dawn - Aruna, this impressive landmark of Bangkok sits majestically on the westbank of the Chao Phraya River.
+Named after the Indian God of Dawn – Aruna, this impressive landmark of Bangkok sits on the west bank of the Chao Phraya River.
 The rest of the afternoon is free for optional activities, and this city has so much to offer – perhaps head next door to the magnificent Grand Palace and the Temple of the Emerald Buddha or Wat Pho, home to the country's largest reclining Buddha and keeper of the magic behind Thai massage.
 You may want to take a riverboat to Chinatown and explore the crowded streets, or travel by longtail boat down the Chao Phraya River to explore the famous 'khlongs' (canals) of Bangkok.
 Life along these canals seems a world away from the chaotic streets of the capital.
-Tonight you will board an overnight train southbound for Surat Thani (approximately 13 hours).
-Notes: Sleeper trains are clean and air-conditioned, and beds are multi-share compartments with bunk bed padded berths with sheets, pillow and blanket provided (although some people prefer to bring their own sleeping sheet).
-Please note that you may be sharing compartments with locals of the same or opposite gender.
-Your baggage will travel in the carriage with you.
-There's also a food and drink service available on board.
-Some may find the air conditioning on the train quite cold overnight so best to pack a jumper and some long pants.
+Tonight, board an overnight train southbound for Surat Thani (approximately 13 hours).

-Day 17 - Ao Nang/Krabi Arrive into Surat Thani this morning and continue by bus (approximately 2.5 hours) to the resort town of Ao Nang.
-A lively beachside town in Krabi Province, Ao Nang has a main street with open-air restaurants, shops that light up the sidewalk and bars perfect for kicking back with a beer.
-It’s also in a great position to hop on longtail boats to beaches like Railay and idyllic islands.
+Day 17 - Ao Nang/Krabi Arrive into Surat Thani this morning and continue by bus (approximately 2.5 hours) to the resort town of Ao Nang in Krabi Province.
+Ao Nang has a main street with open-air restaurants, shops that light up the sidewalk and bars perfect for kicking back with a beer.
+It’s also in a great position to hop on longtail boats to places like Railay Beach and the idyllic islands surrounding the bay.
 There's plenty of free time to relax on the beautiful beaches and get into the spirit of southern Thailand.
-Enjoy a relaxing massage on the beach, or simply sit back with a good book and a cool cocktail to watch the sun slip beneath the waves.
-Rather than relaxing today you also might want to take advantage of some of the optional activities on offer, like a cycling trip that takes you on back country tracks, gets you close to local culture, and rewards you with a lovely afternoon dip in a beautiful waterfall.
-The area around Krabi is also home to some of the most spectacular climbing routes around.
-Whether you're a novice or a pro, being securely tied high up a limestone cliff-face looking down on jungle and crystalline seas is unforgettable.
-As the sun begins to set, take a quick 15 minute trip out of Ao Nang to a local family’s home.
-Sit down to the table and share a dinner, along with laughs, stories and a heart-warming evening experience.
+You also might want to take advantage of some of the optional activities on offer, like a cycling trip that takes you on back country tracks, gets you close to local culture, and rewards you with a lovely afternoon dip in a beautiful waterfall.
+Otherwise, consider a relaxing massage on the beach (no kidding), or just sit back with a good book and a cool cocktail to watch the sun slip beneath the horizon.
+This is living.

-Day 18 - Ao Nang/Krabi This morning you’ll enjoy an included sea kayaking trip to the mangrove forest of Ao Thalane.
-About half way along the coast between Than Bok Khoranee and Krabi town is a bay of mangroves that might just be the most beautiful bay in Thailand.
-Surrounded by towering karst formations and many small offshore islands, move slowly through the bays and canyons that are like passageways, discover inlets, caves and hidden lagoons, and check out the local wildlife up-close – the birds overhead and monkeys in the trees.
-If you have time today (or possibly on Day 3), you could explore the beautiful underwater world around Ao Nang with some scuba diving, which includes three dives.
-Maybe absorb Thai culture through the tastes of a Thai cooking class this afternoon.
-In the evenings, you can stroll the beaches or sample local fare at a seafood restaurant.
+Day 18 - Ao Nang/Krabi This morning, head on an included sea kayaking trip to the mangrove forest of Ao Thalane.
+About halfway along the coast between Than Bok Khoranee and Krabi town is a bay of mangroves that might just be the most beautiful bay in Thailand.
+Surrounded by towering karst formations and many small offshore islands, move slowly through the bays and canyons that are like passageways, discover inlets, caves and hidden lagoons, and check out the local wildlife up-close – keep an eye out for the birds overhead and monkeys in the trees.
+If you have time today, you might want to explore the beautiful underwater world around Ao Nang with some scuba diving, which includes three dives.
+Or, learn about one of the most important parts of Thai culture with a cooking class.
+Tonight, why not grab some travel pals and stroll down the main drag to find a seafood restaurant.

-Day 21 - Phuket Today you’ll leave the quiet and secluded nature of Ko Yao Noi for the tourist haven of Phuket, Thailand’s largest and most visited island.
-Travel James Bond style (who visited the nearby island of Ko Phing Kan in 1974’s The Man with the Golden Gun) by catching a speedboat to Phuket (approximately 1 hour).
+Day 21 - Phuket Today you’ll leave the quiet and secluded nature of Ko Yao Yai for the tourist haven of Phuket, Thailand’s largest and most visited island.
+Travel James Bond style by catching a speedboat to Phuket (approximately 1 hour).
 This island is certainly a brasher, more vibrant extrovert to the mellower sibling of the last few days.
 If a little modern pizazz is what you’re after with your dose of sunshine exotica, look no further – this island offers a little something for everyone.
-When you arrive on the island you’ll stop by the last untouched rainforest remaining on the island at the Khao Phra Thaeo Wildlife Sanctuary.
+When you arrive on the island, you’ll stop by the last untouched rainforest remaining on the island at the Khao Phra Thaeo Wildlife Sanctuary.
 Here you can drop into Bang Pae Waterfall for a refreshing swim and then pay a visit to the Gibbon Rehabilitation Centre.
 The centre takes in formerly captive gibbons and rehabilitates then for reintroduction to the wild.
 Operated by a local NGO, the project works to help ensure the continued existence of these furry little friends on the island.
 You’ll stay in the heart of Patong, where everything from shops to restaurants to nightclubs awaits.

 Day 22 - Phuket Phuket is ringed with beaches, each with their own distinct personalities, from a party vibe to perhaps something quieter and more romantic.
 If you can pull yourself away from the beautiful beaches and curving coasts, Phuket also has a range of activities to fill your day, from Thai boxing exhibitions to cabaret shows.
 If you love getting out on the water and exploring the islands, then perhaps use your last day to take a day trip out to the stunning Phi Phi and Khai Nok, a tiny island surrounded by white sandy beach perfect suitable for swimming and snorkelling.
 If you want to spend some time with Thailand’s magnificent elephants, take a visit to the Phuket Elephant Sanctuary.
 You will get to see the elephants in the safety and security of their natural home and get an insight into the behaviour and personal history of each elephant.
-Perhaps gather together you fellow travellers tonight and enjoy a celebratory dinner as your Thailand Adventure West Coast comes to an end.
+Perhaps gather together your fellow travellers tonight and enjoy a celebratory dinner.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.